desec-io/desec-stack/README.md

   - Due to various issues with Docker and docker-compose, IP addresses are current hardcoded (see [`docker-compose.yml`](docker-compose.yml) and the `TODO` flags therein).

-  - Docker currently exposes IPv6-capable containers fully, without restriction.
-Therefore, it is necessary to set up a firewall, like (`ip6tables`)

-        -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT -A FORWARD -d 2a01:4f8:a0:12eb:deec:642:ac10:0/108 -i eth0 -j ACCEPT -A FORWARD -d 2a01:4f8:a0:12eb:deec::/80 -i eth0 -j REJECT --reject-with icmp6-port-unreachable

-    Topology: 2a01:4f8:a0:12eb::/64 is the host network, and we reserve 2a01:4f8:a0:12eb:deec::/80 for the deSEC stack.
-Docker has more or less established that IPv6 addresses be composed of the /80 prefix and the container MAC address.
+  - Topology: Assuming 2a01:4f8:a0:12eb::/64 is the host network, and we reserve 2a01:4f8:a0:12eb:deec::/80 for the deSEC stack.
+Docker has more or less established that
+    IPv6  addresses be composed of the /80 prefix and the container MAC address.
 We choose the private 06:42:ac MAC prefix, defining a /104 subnet.
-For the remaining 24 bits of the MAC and IPv6 address, we again follow the convention and use the 24 last bits from the assigned IPv4 address, the first 4 of which are constant (since IPv4 addresses reside in 172.16.0.0/12).
+For the remaining 24 bits of the MAC and IPv6 address, the convention seems to be to use the last 24 bits from the internally assigned IPv4 address.
+However, the first 8 of these are configurable through the `DESECSTACK_IPV4_REAR_PREFIX16` variable.
+Since we don't want public IPv6 addresses to change if the internal IPv4 net prefix changes, we use
+    `0x10` for bits at position 24--17.
 We thus arrive at the subnet 2a01:4f8:a0:12eb:deec:642:ac10:0/108 for our public IPv6-enabled Docker containers.
+The last 16 bits of the IPv6 address we indeed take from the internally assigned IP address.
+The same procedure is used to set the MAC address of IPv6 containers (they begin with
+    `06:42:ac:10:`).

     All other traffic in the /80 subnet is unexpected and therefore rejected.
 This includes traffic for IPv6 addresses that Docker assigns.
 (If Docker uses the MAC address for this purpose, the prefix is 02:42:ac which is not part of our public network, so we're safe.)

     Since the above topology is strictly determined by the /80 prefix and the MAC address, we hope that most of the hardcoding can be removed in the future.

+  - Docker currently exposes IPv6-capable containers fully, without restriction.
+Therefore, it is necessary to set up a firewall, like (`ip6tables`)

+        -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT -A FORWARD -d 2a01:4f8:a0:12eb:deec:642:ac10:0/108 -i eth0 -j ACCEPT -A FORWARD -d 2a01:4f8:a0:12eb:deec::/80 -i eth0 -j REJECT --reject-with icmp6-port-unreachable